CealusVox/ritoskin/README.md

 # RitoSkin

 Custom skins have become an integral part of the League of Legends community, allowing players to personalize their gaming experience.
-However, the current landscape of custom skins presents several challenges, including high costs and potential security risks from private custom skin hacks.

 - Custom skins and skin hacks are prevalent in the community.
 - While custom skins are permitted by Riot Games, skin hacks are strictly prohibited.